 You've heard about discovering new erogenous zones after a spinal cord injury, and many people tell you to try the neck or the ear area, but go even further than that.
 Try even weirder areas such as the trapezius area, the clavicles, or the spine.
 And experiment with temperatures as well.
 You never know what kind of sensations you'll still be able to feel that may shock you.

-And last but surely not least, the good ol’ Hoyer Lift.
-If you have one of these in your house and need one for transfers, look at it in a new light.
+And last but surely not least, the good old Hoyer Lift.
+If you have one of these in your house and use it for transfers, look at it in a new light.
 Many people use theirs for sex positioning, especially for allowing the person with a disability to be on top.
 It allows for a lot more control if you do not have torso movement and is definitely something to experiment with if you have it in the home.